 Best Time To Travel

 Traveling between July and August gives you ample opportunities to spot these domesticated animals across the Ring Road.
+The temperatures are warm, and there's 24-hour sunlight in June, so that you can make the most of your journey.

 Where To Stay

-The wildlife of Iceland is diverse and can be spotted without much investment in tours or safaris.
+Iceland's wildlife is diverse and can be spotted without much investment in tours or safaris.
+However, first-time travelers are mostly unaware of this fact.

-But first-time travelers are mostly unaware of this fact.
 Hence, we compiled this brief article on five places where animals can be spotted for free in Iceland.
+We hope you liked this short compilation and will look forward to exploring the wild beauty.